Our customers’ safety takes priority throughout the design, build and maintenance of all our buildings.

 The External Wall System form (EWS1) is a compliance document, providing a summary of an independent report, that checks whether buildings over 18m meet recent government advice about external wall construction of residential apartment buildings.
 This is a recent requirement of mortgage lenders in response to government advice following the Grenfell fire.
 Find out more.

 Check your smoke alarm regularly

 You should test your smoke alarm every month to check it’s working properly.
-You can find out how to test your smoke alarm in our online guide.
+Read our How to test your smoke alarm guide – PDF 1,008KB.

 Fire service fire safety checks

 Your local fire service provides free home safety checks and in many areas, this may include fitting a free smoke alarm.
 Get a free fire safety visit from your local fire service: